jakdept/hostbaitor/README.md

 Generally, a deployed service can be thought of as a combination of a few "things":

 - The bin or code that is your service
+- Configs to run your service
+- Data produced by or used by your service
 - Environemtnt the service needs to run (e.g. the kernel, glibc, libssl, etc.)
 - The current running state of your service (mostly defined by configs and data)
-- Configs to run your service
-- Data produced by or used by your service
 - Logs from your service
 - Monitoring of your service
 - Backups of your data/configs/logs/monitoring/environment

+Importance is top to bottom.
-Do not go overboard with any part of this.
+Do not go overboard with things.
-If you put your configs in git and have no data, you need no backups.
-The idea is to be able to recreate from this repo.
+The idea here is to be able to recreate from this repo.

 ## Requirements